IngramSpark Royalty Calculator

 1. Decide whether to allow returns (or in what window)

-• If you disable returns, bookstores may refuse to carry your book.
+• Many traditional bookstores require returns to carry a title.
+If you disable returns, bookstores may refuse to carry your book.

 • However, returns are costly and can wreck your profits.
 Some authors start without returns enabled, then later allow them selectively.